Tom Osman

 Step-by-Step Setup

-- For first use, create a dedicated folder for Cowork tasks:
+3. For your first task, create a dedicated workspace:

 Step 4: Configure Connectors (Optional)